BecTome/KCC_K-Means_Consensus_Clustering/README.md

 - Execute `run.sh`
   1. Download the datasets from the UCI repository (You can comment this line if you have already downloaded the datasets)
   2. Run the main file `main.py` with the parameters set in the `config.py` file
+  3. Run the comparison of different clustering algorithms (`compare_clusterings.py`)
-  3. The results will be saved in the results folder
+  4. The results will be saved in the results folder

 ## Dataset details